MattDMo/PythonImproved/README.md

 # Python Improved

 A better Python `.tmLanguage` syntax highlighting definition for [Sublime Text](http://www.sublimetext.com) and [TextMate](http://www.macromates.com).
-It includes support for both Python 2 and Python 3.
+It includes support for both Python 2 and Python 3, and unlike any other Python syntax definition now fully supports Unicode identifiers anywhere in your code!
+It also provides its own improved regex syntax definition for inline highlighting of raw string literals.

 Inspired by:

 - the original TextMate and Sublime Text `Python.tmLanguage` files
 - facelessuser's [Better Python](https://github.com/facelessuser/sublime-languages)